Liverpool Central railway station: Services

 During the evening and on Sundays, frequencies are reduced to 2 trains per hour on all routes.
-These services are all provided by Merseyrail's fleet of Class 507 and Class 508 EMUs.
+These services are all provided by Merseyrail's fleet of Class 777 EMUs.

 Northern Line Services use platforms 1 and 2 at the station.
 Usually trains to Kirkby and Hunts Cross depart from platform 1, and trains to Southport and Ormskirk use platform 2, although delays on the trains can cause these to change.
 All Wirral Line services depart from platform 3.

 Northern to Wirral services

 Empty Coaching Stock (non-passenger) services have to reverse at Liverpool Central station, when going from Kirkdale Depot to Birkenhead North TMD and vice versa, making use of a single track chord known as the "Stock Interchange Line" linking Liverpool James Street station (Wirral Line) and Liverpool Central (Northern Line).
 No passenger services are scheduled to use the link, although it has seen very occasional use by charter trains.
 This was the route taken by Wirral Line trains between Central L.L & James Street prior to the building of the Link & Loop tunnels in the 1970s.